Home Page

 Notice that in verse 18 we again encounter the word 'until'.
 However,

-this time we are provided two actual dates - 14th and 21st - and we
+this time we are provided with two actual dates, the 14th and the

-are advised that we are talking about the 'evening' of both dates.
+In addition we are advised that we are talking about the 'evening'

-These 'evening' timings could refer to 'sunset' or 'midnight', but
+These 'evening' timings could refer to 'sunset' or 'midnight'.

 So this is how we are we to read Exodus 12:15!